oracal/cv/cv.md

 *   Experienced with:

     -   C++, Python, JavaScript and Ruby.
-    -   STL, Boost, Django, jQuery and Ruby on Rails.
+    -   STL, Boost, Django, jQuery, Node.js and Ruby on Rails.
     -   PostgreSQL, MySQL, SQLite and NoSQL
     -   Ubuntu, CentOS and Windows.
     -   Make, CMake, Git, Vim and GDB.